 John Bonine has worked to protect the environment through law for 45 years, first at the U.S. Senate, then at the U.S. EPA.
 Currently, John is a law professor at the University of Oregon and founder of the Environmental Law Clinic at the University.
 He has focused on building a support system for grassroots environmental lawyers in the U.S. and around the world.
 He is the author of the books "The Law of Environmental Protection" and "Human Rights and the Environment".
-John is a founder of ELAW U.S. and maintains regular contact with lawyers in the ELAW network, develops new projects for ELAW and advises on legal projects.
+John is a founder of ELAW and maintains regular contact with lawyers in the ELAW network and advises on legal projects.
 John travels widely and introduces ELAW to new advocates.

-Cleven Mmari is the Director of Information Technology at the University of Oregon’s Divisions of Student Life and Undergraduate Studies.
+Cleven Mmari is the Director of Information Technology Services at the University of Oregon's Division of Student Life.
 Cleven has worked in higher education IT for 22 years.
 He studied electrical engineering at the University of Dar-es-Salaam, Tanzania, before transferring to the University of Oregon where he studied Mathematics and Computer Science, and secured a Master's of Public Administration (MPA).
 Since 2010, Cleven has volunteered with Network Startup Resource Center and conducted IT trainings across Africa.
 Cleven has been a friend of ELAW and welcomed lawyers from around the world since the mid-90’s.

 Jim Offel is interim Executive Director at Congregation Beth El in Berkeley, California.
 He previously served as interim CEO for the San Francisco Jewish Community Federation and Endowment Fund.
 He transitioned from the private to the nonprofit sector in 2010 where he has served in a variety of executive positions with human services and community-based organizations.
 Prior to his nonprofit work, Jim spent almost twenty-five years in marketing and operations, including serving as general manager of DCP, a diversified custom content company serving organizations throughout the U.S. In addition to serving on the board of ELAW, Jim has served on the boards of East Bay Agency for Children, the Child and Family Therapy Center, Berkeley Crew, Congregation Beth El, and as a trustee of the Soquel-Capitola School Board.